 All of this points to a serious need for a larger volunteer presence because we have reached a critical point where extensive efforts are required if we want to ensure that the “Native Garden Maintained by Texas Master Naturalist” sign presents a positive image of the Hill Country Chapter that reflects our skills, knowledge, and pride.

-NEW!
 Upper Guadalupe River Authority EduScape KR-08-NPA

 Chapter Project Coordinator: Reggie Cox